CoderAcademyEdu/github-lms/README.md

 ```

 Logout of the melb_2018 app and login again.
 You should now see the modules and enrolment options in the navbar.

+Now that you have one teacher they should be able to promote other users to teachers from the enrolment page - you should only need to run the SQL update statement above for the first teacher account.